 The importance of illustrations in childhood

 The youngest begin their intellectual development by first recognizing two-dimensional images that they assimilate and associate with a name.
 And it is not only this that makes the figure of the children’s illustrator key in childhood.
-Too allows the development of reasoning, helping the child to understand the world around him, enhancing his imagination and creativity and making him capable of understanding complex situations and problems in a very simple way.
+As well allows the development of reasoning, helping the child to understand the world around him, enhancing his imagination and creativity and making him capable of understanding complex situations and problems in a very simple way.
 In addition, it allows you to later reproduce the images you see around you in the form of drawings, fixing concepts.

-For this it is vital that said illustration work has a series of characteristics that make it suitable and visually striking for the child.
+For this, it is vital that said illustration work has a series of characteristics that make it suitable and visually striking for the child.

 Characteristics of children’s illustration

 Color is a key element in children’s illustration.
 Colorful books attract the child’s attention in a powerful way and invite him to pay attention to the story.

 Also noteworthy is the storytelling, which can contain text or simply images that narrate what happens by themselves.
 Children’s stories often deal with themes familiar to children, such as interactions with their friends, leaving the pacifier behind, adventures with their diapers and much more.
 In them, problems and their coping by the characters are exposed, such as the theme of death, thus giving a simple and graphic teaching that they will internalize, to help them in the future.

 The technique used is similar, in most cases, to the drawings that they themselves could make, making it more familiar to them and paying more attention, which is less likely to happen if the images are very realistic.
 The use of gouache and watercolor is the most common, in addition to providing us with a powerful color.

 As the educational level progresses, the amount of text that supports the illustrations increases, but the illustrations remain of fundamental value.